Azerbaijani Oil Prices Keep Rising

 In general, the price of a barrel of Dated Brent oil produced in

-the North Sea also increased by 49 cents on February 15 compared to
+the North Sea also increased by $0,58 on February 16 compared to

 Stay up to date with more news on Trend News Agency's